 - Grilled vegetables

-- or even stirred into pasta!
-So good.
+- Orr even stirred into pasta!
+So, so good.

 One two-tablespoon serving of Romesco Sauce is an excellent source of vitamin E, with 29% of your daily value.
 It’s also a great source of vitamins C, B2, and K, along with copper and manganese.
 This sauce contains healthy monounsaturated fats from olive oil and polyphenols that have been shown to improve both cognitive and cardiovascular health.

-- Grilled Summer Veggie Sandwiches – try Romesco in place of the pesto, or in addition!
+- Grilled Summer Veggie Sandwiches – try it in place of the pesto, or in addition!

 - As a dipper for zucchini fries